hertogp/stitch/_readme.md

   * include 0 or more of the artifacts ([`inc`])
   * include the same artifact multiple times in, usually, different ways
   * use a codeblock for side-effects only (0 includes)
-  * log levels, global, per tool or codeblock, to show all gory details ([`log`])
+  * log levels, global, per tool or codeblock, to show some details ([`log`])
   * transfer a codeblock's attributes to its included results, if possible
   * a unique id per codeblock and for each of its includes ([`oid`])
-  * include after re-read an artifact using a [pandoc --read=format](https://pandoc.org/MANUAL.html#general-options)
+  * include an artifact after converting it using a [pandoc --read=format](https://pandoc.org/MANUAL.html#general-options)
   * run the [`cbx`] or other artifact through an external filter
     - any lua program/filter that accepts string data or a pandoc doc
-    - stitch itself for codeblocks in an externally acquired markdown doc
+    - possible stitch itself to handle codeblocks in an acquired markdown doc

+## Terminology

-Some terminology used:
+Some terminology used throughout the documentation:

 artifact
   ~ refers one of the [`cbx`], [`art`], [`out`] and/or [`err`]-files

 cbx-file
-  ~ the [`cbx`]-file where a codeblock's contents is stored and marked executable
+  ~ the [`cbx`]-file where a codeblock's content is stored and marked executable

 art-file
   ~ the [`art`]-file where file-based output is to be written to